ls88-openscienceconnector/final-project-team-3/data/README.md

-# Most Common Name
+# Data

 This directory contains the code and data behind the story [Dear Mona, What’s The Most Common Name In America?](http://fivethirtyeight.com/features/whats-the-most-common-name-in-america/)

-The main script file is `most-common-name.R`

-There are four input files:
+There are four input files that the original analysis used:

  * `state-pop.csv` - Total population and Hispanic population by state.
  * `surnames.csv` - Data on surnames from the U.S. Census Bureau, including a breakdown by race/ethnicity.
  * `aging-curve.csv` - Data from the Social Security Administration on the chances that someone born in the decade shown was still alive in 2013: http://www.ssa.gov/oact/NOTES/as120/LifeTables_Tbl_7.html
  * `adjustments.csv` - Taken directly from Lee Hartman's article: http://mypage.siu.edu/lhartman/johnsmith.html.

-And five output files:
+There are also five output files that the original analysis provided:

 * `adjusted-name-combinations-list.csv` - Adjusted estimates for the most common full names.
 * `adjusted-name-combinations-matrix.csv` - The same data from the file `adjusted-name-combinations-list.csv` but in matrix form.
 These are the estimates presented in the second (and final) table of the article.